M11 (New York City bus)

 The Ninth and Tenth Avenues Line or Ninth Avenue Line is a surface transit line in the New York City borough of Manhattan, running mostly along Ninth Avenue and Amsterdam Avenue from Lower Manhattan to Manhattanville.
-Originally a streetcar line operated by the Manhattan and Bronx Surface Transit Operating Authority, it is now the M11 bus route operated by the New York City Transit Authority.
+Originally a streetcar line operated by the Manhattan and Bronx Surface Transit Operating Authority, it is now the M11 bus route operated by the New York City Transit Authority under the MaBSTOA subsidiary.

 Current route

 The M11 bus route begins at Bethune Street (Abingdon Square) in Greenwich Village, and starts out by heading northbound on Greenwich Street and southbound on Hudson Street.
 Where the route crosses 14th Street, Hudson Street becomes Ninth Avenue, while the northbound direction jogs west on 14th Street to reach Tenth Avenue.
 This one-way pair on Ninth and Tenth Avenues, which become Columbus Avenue and Amsterdam Avenue north of 59th Street, continues until 110th Street, where the southbound route joins the northbound direction on Amsterdam Avenue.
 Several turns - west on 135th Street, north on Riverside Drive, and west on 145th Street - take the M11 to its end at Riverbank State Park.
 Passengers can transfer to the subway at 137th Street–City College.

-Whenever Riverbank State Park is closed, the M11 terminates at 133rd Street and Broadway, turning left on 133rd Street from Amsterdam Avenue, making a left on Old Broadway and a right onto Broadway, ending at 133rd Street before the intersection.
+When Riverbank State Park is closed, the M11 terminates at 133rd Street and Broadway, turning left on 133rd Street from Amsterdam Avenue, making a left on Old Broadway, and a right onto 131st Street and Broadway, ending at 133rd Street before the intersection.
 The southbound M11 runs up Broadway until 135th Street, making a right turn there and resuming the regular route.

 School Trippers

-School trippers operate on weekdays from Booker T. Washington School at 108th Street And From M.S 297 at Barrow Street and Hudson Street to either 34th Street or 66th Street.
-These trips are out of the Michael J. Quill Depot, and use Xcelsior buses as well as the Orion VII And Novabus LFS HEV buses.
+School trippers operate on weekdays from Booker T. Washington School at 108th Street and from M.S.
+297 at Barrow Street/Hudson Street to either 34th Street or 66th Street.
+These trips are out of the Michael J. Quill Depot, and use Xcelsior Diesel and All-Electric buses as well as the Nova Bus LFS HEVs.